Funded by Senate Bill 1407

 September 15, 2010: Public meeting held.

-In response to public comments, the AOC completed a Final Initial Study and Mitigated Negative Declaration.
+In response to public comments, council staff completed a Final Initial Study and Mitigated Negative Declaration.
 (33 MB)

-On December 9, 2010, the AOC filed a Notice of Determination, thereby completing the CEQA process.
+On December 9, 2010, council staff filed a Notice of Determination, thereby completing the CEQA process.

 Mark Cavagnero and Associates